ConservationInternational/trends.earth-schemas/README.md

 University of Colorado in partnership with USDA and USAID, University of California - Santa Barbara in partnership with University of North Carolina - Wilmington and Brown University with additional funding from the Global Environment Facility (GEF).

+# Documentation

+For further information on `trends.earth-schemas` see [the documentation](https://trendsearth-schemas.readthedocs.io).

 # License